Skip to main content

 About

 Never Alone is a single player and multiplayer casual platformer game with a historical theme.
 It was developed by Upper One Games and was released on November 18, 2014.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 Skip User Reviews